 "The crisis that you saw in '08-'09 here in the United States is playing itself out frame for frame in Europe," Sarkozy told

-discrepancy between European and U.S. bank balance sheets
+discrepancy between European and U.S. bank balance sheets, noting that

 Carlyle's Sarkozy sees a "dramatic need" for European banks to reduce leverage, as he says $55 trillion in assets is funded with just $19 trillion of deposits.